-Mark "v", beside the pattern creating area at the card inlet.
+Mark "v", in the L-window at the card inlet.

-Push the RR key - Card returns to the set line,
+Push the RR key - Card returns to the set line.

-Remove the L-Carriage and return any stitches that have been transferred back to the adjacent needles.
+Remove the L-Carriage and return any striches that have been transferred back to the adjacent needles.
 Refer to Steps (2) to (7) on the previous page.